DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 **text**

-A string representing what will be rendered for the user to see.
+A string that represents what will be rendered for the user to see.

 :Key: ``text``
 :Type: ``string``